IncentroNext/mockmate/README.md

 A simple HTTP mocking server.

+It is controlled completely via API calls and can be deployed to Cloud Run.

-Uses Firestore, when available, to persist mock mappings.
+Uses Firestore to persist mock mappings.

 ## Start the Server